junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 <br>

+Dean chews the back of the pen, mindlessly drawing a circle around the word "blood".
+He glances at Castiel.

 "Come over here."
 Dean waves him over, tuning the floor lamp to the maximum lumination, scrutinizing the blood stains more closely, studying their distribution and shape and quantity.

 His brain does the automatic analysis: cutting which vein can cause a splatter like this -- a broken artery can pump the spluttering blood as high as ceiling, a vena usually drip downwards instead of upwards unless they are close to heart atrium.
 The amount of blood and shape and direction of the splatter means...

 The mind process startles Dean even himself. *How the hell does he know all those things?*

-"Looks like more than one victim to me," he finds his lips moving, giving the verdict of a conclusion.
+"Looks like more than one victim to me," he hears his lips saying, giving the verdict of a conclusion.
 "And the weapon might be something sharp, blade perhaps?
-Stabbed right into the heart."
+Stabbed right into the heart.
+Aimed to kill.
+There's something else..."

 He hesitates there.
 The ghost meets his gaze.
 "What?"